alexander-labs/portfolio/README.md

 ---

+## 🧪 Science

+Exploring scientific thinking through competition, collaboration, and problem-solving.

+- Science Olympiad (2025–2026) — Team Member
+  - *Write It Do It* — Regional Competition (March 2025)

+---

 ## 🎤 Speech & Debate
 I’ve explored many forms of public speaking — storytelling, persuasive, informative, humorous, world debate, public forum, SPAR, Model UN, and more — learning how to think on my feet, share ideas, and connect with an audience.